zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 The development of the Universal Multilingual Reader started off with the following design goals in mind:

 - Aim for a clear separation of concerns in order to improve modularity of the system.
-- Comprehensability of code.
+- Comprehensability of the code.
 - Compatability amoung most modern web browsers and platforms.
 - Fault tolerance.
 - Responsiveness.
 - The implementation should strive for efficiency and avoid redundancy.

-In the following sections, we will show you how we tried to follow these goals.
+In the following sections, we will present how we tried to follow these goals.

 ## Making modules
-[Ecmascript](https://en.wikipedia.org/wiki/ECMAScript) 2015 (ES2015) introduced a significant addition to the syntax Javascript implements, amoung which, most important to us, are *modules*.
-However, current browser support for ES2015 is low: we do not have the luxury of only deveoping for the possible future where compatability might increase.
-To resolve this issue, transpilers like [Babel](https://babeljs.io/) exist: a program that convert next generation Javascript into current day ubiquitously compatible Javascript.
+[Ecmascript](https://en.wikipedia.org/wiki/ECMAScript) 2015 (ES2015) introduced a significant addition to the syntax that Javascript implements, among which, most important to us, are *modules*.
+However, current browser support for ES2015 is low: we do not have the luxury of only developing for the possible future where compatability might increase.
+To resolve this issue, transpilers like [Babel](https://babeljs.io/) exist: a program that converts next generation Javascript into current day, ubiquitously compatible, Javascript.

-[Webpack](https://webpack.js.org/) builds on top of Babel, which allows you to enerate a single (neatly minified) backwards compatible file for each entrypoint.
+[Webpack](https://webpack.js.org/) builds on top of Babel, which allows you to generate a single (neatly minified) backwards compatible file for each entrypoint.
 Using Webpack we write all our code in the readable and modular ES2016 definition, define a `main.js` for every package as an entry point, and then transpile it to two single files.
 These minified files can be included into our HTML documents, which can invoke the files to allow them to perform their tasks.

 - `subscription.entry.js`.
 - `translation.entry.js`.